parshnt/gclass-bot/README.md

 ```
 or

-Simply download this repo as `.zip` file and extract the contents somewhere.
+Simply download this repo as a `.zip` file and extract the contents somewhere.

-2. Check your chrome version by visiting `chrome://settings/help` and download appropriate version of ChromeDriver from [here](https://chromedriver.chromium.org/downloads).
-Place the chromedriver exectable inside this project's folder.
+2. Check your chrome version by visiting `chrome://settings/help` and download the appropriate version of ChromeDriver from [here](https://chromedriver.chromium.org/downloads).
+Place the chromedriver executable inside this project's folder.

 ![get_chromedriver](docs/how-to.png)